GarrettGunnell/Post-Processing/README.md

 This code accompanies my [series on Post Processing](https://www.youtube.com/playlist?list=PLUKV95Q13e_Un6ADYZ9NyWJ3W1R2cbCYv) on YouTube.

-This is made for Unity 2021.3.1 using the built in pipeline.
+This is made for Unity 2021.3.1 using the built-in pipeline.

 ## Disclaimer